ResourcesAccounting and Taxes

 • Monthly retainer.
 If you need ongoing services, like bookkeeping or full-service payroll, a CPA might charge a monthly fee.
 This could range from $100 to over $200 a month, depending on the service.

-Common Mistakes to Avoid When Hiring a CPA
+Red Flags to Look For When Hiring a CPA

 Simplify Your Accounting with Found